rpeden/prefect-docker-compose/README.md

 server_1     | INFO:     Uvicorn running on http://0.0.0.0:4200 (Press CTRL+C to quit)
 ```

-The Prefect Server container shares port 4200 with the host machine, so if you open a web browser and navigate to `http://localhost:4200` you will see the Prefect Orion UI.
+The Prefect Server container shares port 4200 with the host machine, so if you open a web browser and navigate to `http://localhost:4200` you will see the Prefect UI.

 ## Prefect CLI